NewEnglandTravelPlanner.com Logo New England Skiing

 Rhode Island Skiing

-Yeah, Rhode Island is flat and warm and southern, but it does have a ski area!
+Yeah, Rhode Island is flat and warm and southern, but it does have one ski area!
 Here it is...

 N E Ski Resorts Map